rust-augsburg/.github/profile/README.md

 Attention all Rust enthusiasts!

+Our next Rust Meetup is on **Thursday, 30th of January 2015** at the Public library/Stadtbücherei Augsburg, Ernst-Reuter-Platz 1, Augsburg.

 You are cordially invited to join our Rust group, where we explore the ins and outs of this amazing programming language.
 Whether you're a seasoned Rustacean or a curious beginner, we welcome you to be part of our community of like-minded individuals who share a passion for Rust.

 Together, we'll dive into the latest Rust updates, exchange knowledge, and work on exciting projects that challenge and inspire us.
 Join us as we sharpen our Rust skills and take on the world of programming like never before.